sunpy/sunpy-SEP/SEP-0002-revised.md

 To be able to elect new Project Members an initial set of Project Members are needed.
 People meeting the following criteria will be invited to form the initial group of Project Members.
+They should consider the above responsiblities and activate agree to taking them on if they choose to accept the invitation.

 * Current commit access to the core repo, or any accepted affiliated package maintained by the project, and with a commit to that repository within the last 12 months.
 * Currently holds a role listed under the community roles section of the website: https://sunpy.org/project/#community-roles.